Pepperoni Pizza Dip Recipe

 Refrigerating leftovers

-Cover the baking dish tightly with plastic wrap or transfer the leftovers to an airtight container.
-Refrigerate for up to 4 days.
+Tightly cover the baking dish with plastic wrap, or, if more convenient, place leftovers in an airtight container.
+They can be stored in the refrigerator for up to four days.

 Reheating

-Oven: Cover with foil and reheat at 350°F for 15–20 minutes until warmed through.
-Uncover for the last 5 minutes to re-melt and brown the cheese on top.
+Oven: Cover with foil and reheat at 350°F for 15-20 minutes until warmed through.
+For the last 5 minutes, uncover to re-melt the cheese and brown the top.

 Freezing

-You can freeze the unbaked assembled dip, tightly wrapped, for up to 2 months.
-Thaw overnight in the fridge and bake as directed, adding 5–10 extra minutes.
+You can freeze the unbaked assembled dip for up to 2 months.
+Wrap tightly.
+To bake, thaw the dip in the fridge overnight.
+Once thawed, bake as directed and add an additional 5-10 minutes.

-I don’t recommend freezing the baked dip — cream cheese-based dips tend to separate and get grainy after being frozen and thawed once already cooked.
+I wouldn't recommend freezing the dip once baked because cream cheese dips tend to separate and become grainy once frozen and thawed.

 Can I make this in a slow cooker instead of the oven?

-Yes, with adjustments.
-Soften the cream cheese and spread it in the slow cooker insert.
+Yes, with some changes.
+Soften the cream cheese and spread it into the slow cooker insert.

-Add the sauce, cheese, and pepperoni in layers.
-Cook on High for 1.5–2 hours or Low for 3–4 hours until the cheese is fully melted.
+Layer the sauce, cheese, and pepperoni.
+For the cheese to fully melt, cook it on High for 1.5–2 hours or on Low for 3–4 hours.

 Keep it on Warm for serving.